YunoHost/doc/pages/05.community/20.faq/faq.md

 We are a bunch of volunteers working on our free time to maintain and develop YunoHost.
 We have no product owner or project manager handling resources, we are not a business.
 We do what we can, because we love this software, when we can.

 If you really want to have a feature implemented or documented, or an app packaged, [consider contributing yourself](/contribute)!
 We would love helping you get started.

+### Why won't you include [feature X] ?

+YunoHost is primarily designed for not-so-tech-savvy users and aims to remain relatively simple in terms of UI/UX.
+At the same time, the project has limited time and energy available to be maintained and developed.
+Therefore we may lower the priority of features, or refuse entirely the inclusion of features, based on the criteria that they :
+- would only meaningful for advanced / power-users stuff which is out of the scope of the project ;
+- would introduce too much UI/UX bloat ;
+- would only cover unrealistic thread models ;
+- would be there only to satisfy purists ;
+- or overall would not be worth it in terms of development/maintenance time/energy for what it brings to the project.